rybakit/arguments-resolver/README.md

 By default, arguments are resolved based on "in-depth" matching strategy.
-It means that a decision about whether an argument matched the parameter value or not is influenced by multiple factors, namely the argument's type, the class hierarchy (if it's an object), the argument position and its name.
+It means that a decision about whether an argument matched the parameter value or not is influenced by multiple factors, namely the argument's type, the class hierarchy (if it's an object), the argument name and the argument position.

-Here are some examples:
+To clarify, consider each circumstance in turn:

 *Argument type*